stephengold/jolt-jni/README.md

   + [Khaled Mamou's V-HACD Library][vhacd] for approximate convex decomposition

-Useful code was contributed by TropheusJ, wil (aka JNightRider), xI-Mx-Ix, MORIMORI0317, and David J. Morfe (aka jakeee51).
+Useful code was contributed by TropheusJ, wil (aka JNightRider), xI-Mx-Ix, MORIMORI0317, David J. Morfe (aka jakeee51), and Bogdan (aka DeusSixik).

 This project also made use of the following software tools: